rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 If the start time is random, and all the start times are equally probable, we should get a fairly equal distribution of users in the ramp up time.

 So the final numbers are:
-- 833 Total users
+- 833 total users.
-- 541 New Users
+- 541 new Users.
-    - 163 of that users will sign up for the app
+    - 163 of that users will sign up for the app.
-- 292 Returning users
+- 292 returning users.

 Note that with this model we're not considering things like:
 - Short bursts of users in one or two minutes